1

 Your genes have enslaved you in stupid brains, but they also gave you the ability to see the prison.

-No other animal can think: “Wow, my instincts are idiotic.”
+No other animal can think: “Wow, my instincts are illogical.”
 That’s uniquely human.

 You’re the only species on your planet that can: